solving sql server problems for millions of dbas and developers since 2006

 Go

-Script #4 demonstrate the usage of sp_MSForEachDb stored procedure.
+Script #4 demonstrates the usage of the sp_MSForEachDb stored procedure.
 The first script runs DBCC CHECKDB command against all the database to check the allocation, logical and physical structural integrity of all the objects inside a database.
-The second script first excludes the system databases from the consideration and takes a backup of all the user databases.

-Script #4 : sp_MSForEachDb system stored procedure
+--Script #4 : sp_MSForEachDb system stored procedure

 --Checks the allocation, logical and physical structural